AndyChenHub/DotNetCore3.1/README.md

 # User Management API

 This is a User Management API built with .NET Core 3.1 and Entity Framework Core 3.1.
+This project includes a Postman testing collection.

 ## Features